 How did a belligerent's culture, society, ideology, and religion affect the strategy-policy match?
 Did a belligerent possess a discernable "strategic culture" or "way of war" and, if so, did this allow its adversary to predict and exploit its behavior?
-Did belligerents understand the values, social relationships, and institutions of the opposing side?
+Did belligerents understand the values, social relationships, and institutions of all parties?

 How did military action affect the course and outcome of any underlying ideological struggle?
 Did military or non-military factors have the greatest impact on the outcome?
 If the war involved a struggle for mass political allegiance, did culture, values, social structure, or religion give either belligerent an advantage?
+Did the existence of marginalized groups within the belligerent's society create strategic vulnerabilities that its opponents could exploit?
 Did information operations or strategic communication reinforce or negate any such advantage?
-How did ethnic or religious passions affect the conduct and outcome of the war?
+How did ethnic or religious passions affect the conduct and outcome of the competition or the war?
+How did ideas about race influence the political objectives, strategies, and operations of each belligerent?
+Did the existence of a racial hierarchy undermine the war effort?
 Was the war marked by terrorism or insurgency?
 Was it possible for external powers to resolve the conflict by military or diplomatic intervention?

-Was Clausewitz's triangle-the relationship among the government, the people, and the military-able to withstand battlefield reverses, catastrophic damage to the homeland, or the strain of protracted war?
+Was the Clausewitzian triangle-the relationship among the government, the people, and the military-able to withstand battlefield reverses, catastrophic damage to the homeland, or the strain of protracted war?
 If the war was protracted, how successful was the victorious side in weakening its adversary's society?
 Did military strategy deliver sufficient incremental dividends or periodic successes to maintain support for the war?
 Or did strategy diminish domestic support for the war?
 Did belligerents mobilize and manage public opinion?
 Did communications media outside governmental control make it difficult for political leaders to manage public opinion at home and influence attitudes abroad?
 Did the "passions of the people" make it difficult for leaders to maintain the proper relationship between policy and strategy?